You can use this form to request an appointment.

 We cannot guarantee an appointment without confirmation.

 October is Breast Cancer Awareness Month, so the team here at YourGP are playing our part by answering your most common questions about the most common cancer in the world.
 Sadly, the rate of breast cancer in women has doubled over the past 50 years.
 However, there is hope because since the mid-1980s, breast cancer mortality rates have decreased by 45%.
-This is in part due to the advances in treatments and technology, but it also due to earlier detection.
+This is in part due to the advances in treatments and technology, but it is also due to earlier detection.
 Quite simply, the earlier that breast cancer is detected, the greater the chance of it being successfully treated.
 So, read on and arm yourself with the facts…

 Whilst huge advances have been made in our understanding of breast cancer, scientists still can’t pinpoint exactly what causes it.
 However, we do know that genes, environment and lifestyle can affect your chances of developing it.